isomerpages/govtech-lpa-acp/pages/Roadshow and Mobile Clinic @ Yew Tee Point.md

 					</div>
                <hr>
 					<h5><strong>Roadshow Activities:</strong></h5>
 <p>Join us for our talks and activities listed in the table below.
-You can stand a chance to win a $5 NTUC voucher after completing our roadshow activities.
+You can stand a chance to redeem a free gift after completing our roadshow activities.
 While stocks last!</p>
 </div></div></div></section>
 <section class="p-b-110">
     <div class="container">